The key difference between PVD and CVD is that the coating material in PVD is in solid form whereas in CVD it is in gaseous form.

 What is PVD?

-Secondly, these atoms then enter the reacting chamber where the coating substrate is.
-While transporting, atoms can react with other gases to produce a coating material or the atoms themselves can be the coating material.
-Then they deposit on the substrate making a thin coat.
-PVD coating is used to reduce friction, or to improve oxidation resistance of a substance or to improve the hardness, etc.
+Secondly, these atoms then enter the reacting chamber where the coating substrate exists.
+There, while transporting, the atoms can react with other gases to produce a coating material or the atoms themselves can become the coating material.
+Finally, they deposit on the substrate making a thin coat.
+PVD coating is useful in reducing friction, or to improve oxidation resistance of a substance or to improve the hardness, etc.

 What is CVD?

-What is the difference between PVD and CVD?
+What is the Difference Between PVD and CVD?